johnyangyue/tsp-based-urban-planning/README.md

 ## References

-[1] Brelsford, Christa Martin, Taylor & Bettencourt, Lu ́ıs.
+[1] Brelsford, Christa Martin, Taylor & Bettencourt, Luis.
 (2017).
-Optimal reblocking as a practical tool for neighborhood development.
-Environ- ment and Planning B: Urban Analytics and City Science.
+"Optimal reblocking as a practical tool for neighborhood development," Environment and Planning B: Urban Analytics and City Science.

-[2] G.ClarkeandJ.R.Wright,“Schedulingofvehicleroutingproblemfrom a central depot to a number of delivery points,” Operations Research, 12, 568-581, 1964.
+[2] G.Clarke and J.R.Wright, “Scheduling of vehicle routing problem from a central depot to a number of delivery points,” Operations Research, 12, 568-581, 1964.

 [3] B. Gillett and L. Miller, “A heuristic algorithm for the vehicle dispatch problem,” Operations Research, 22, 340-349, 1974.